mgomezm-zz/Predicting-Parkinsons/README.md

 [Zipfian](http://www.zipfianacademy.com/) and [Bayes Impact](http://www.bayesimpact.org/) project.
 Using PPMI data funded by the Michale J. Fox Foundation.

 ## GOAL
 Improve on a well known method to diagnose Parkinson’s.
-More specifically using machine learning find predictor variables that can classify against a subtype of Parkinson's (SWEDD).
+More specifically, using machine learning find predictor variables that can classify against a subtype of Parkinson's (SWEDD).

-## PROJECT DESCRIPTION
+## DESCRIPTION
 A widely used method to diagnose Parkinson's involves an expensive SPECT brain DaTSCAN.
 This procedure basically measures dopamine level.
-Out of the patients who have been diagnosed with early Parkinson's there exist a group called Scans Without Evidence of Dopaminergic Deficit (SWEDD).
+Parkinson's is identified on subjects who have a low dopamine level.
+Out of the patients who have been diagnosed with early Parkinson's (based on other clinical tests) there exists a group called Scans Without Evidence of Dopaminergic Deficit (SWEDD).
 These patients experience symptoms of Parkinson's but fail to show a low level of dopamine.
 This means that using a DaTSCAN to identity SWEDD patients is not possible.
 Therefore, I decided to explore the PPMI database and possibly find predictors that can identify SWEDD subjects.

 #### steps
 * Background Research
 * ETL, on massive horizontal data
-* Data directories(each directories had about 4 data files and each file on average had about 50 variables):
+* Data directories (each directory had about 4 data files and each file on average had about 50 variables):
     * DaTSCAN, MRI measurements
     * FMRI, MRI, SPECT Image Data
     * Bio-Specimen Reconciliation